theramiyer/blog/content/posts/2020/2020-06-24-prevent-covid-19.md

 At the same time, understand that this is probably their sole means of livelihood.
 Don't stop paying them.
 We have asked our domestic help not to come for work, but haven't stopped their pay.

 Yes, managing work and household chores is hard.
-But managing a <span class='small-caps'>COVID</span>-19 infection is harder.
+But managing a {{< smallcaps "COVID" >}}-19 infection is harder.

 ### Meeting people